Angel Miklashevsky is a doctoral researcher at the Chair of Public Administration & Public Policy at Zeppelin University.

 His previous projects dealt with participative governance and grassroots immigrant organizations, coordination and management issues in migration governance during the European Refugee Crisis of 2015/2016, and diversity management in public administration.

 Angel holds an M.A. in Public Administration and Public Policy and a B.A. in Political Science, Public Administration, and Sociology – both from the Universität Potsdam.
 He was also a visiting student at Freie Universität Berlin and Humboldt-Universität zu Berlin.
-After graduation, he worked for the German Institute for Economic Research (DIW) in Berlin and the German Research Institute for Public Administration (FÖV) Speyer.
-Angel's studies and research have been funded by the German Academic Exchange Service (DAAD) and the Friedrich Ebert Foundation.
+After graduation, he worked for the Research Group Gender Economics at the German Institute for Economic Research (DIW Berlin), the Collaborative Research Center “Governance in Areas of Limited Statehood” at Freie Universität Berlin, and the Research Group “Transformation of Public Administration” at the German Research Institute for Public Administration (FÖV) in Speyer.
+In the summer of 2025, he was a visiting scholar at the Cluster of Excellence “The Politics of Inequality” at the Universität Konstanz.